Top of the page

 You may be able to go back to work or your normal routine a few weeks after the surgery.
 This depends on your job and the extent of your surgery.

-Having cancer can be scary.
-You may feel many emotions and may need some help coping.
+When you find out that you have cancer, you may feel many emotions and may need some help coping.
 Seek out family, friends, and counsellors for support.
 You also can do things at home to help you feel better while you go through treatment.
-Your doctor can guide you to many local resources for support and more information.
 Call the Canadian Cancer Society (1-888-939-3333) or visit its website at www.cancer.ca for more information.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.